Foreign affairs digital capability

 Velocity

-Diplomatic signaling, reputational shifts, and escalation dynamics now unfold at speeds misaligned with traditional decision cycles.
+Narratives, reputational shifts, diplomatic signals, and escalation dynamics can now move faster than traditional clearance, coordination, and decision cycles.

 02